Blog Home

 Table of contents:

 A tone indicator is a symbol or shorthand word used to convey the tone of any text-based message.
-This includes SMS messages, social media posts, emails, and more.
+This includes SMS messages, social media posts, online forums, and emails.

-These indicators are especially helpful for neurodivergent people, such as those with autism or dyslexia, who may struggle to understand the tone of written content.
-These tone tags are most commonly used on social media where miscommunication and misinterpretation are high.
-Tone indicators are never used as a joke; they are only used to convey the real intent and tone of the message author.
+Tone indicators are also commonly called tone tags.
+They are helpful for neurodivergent people, such as those with autism or dyslexia, who may struggle to understand the tone of written content.
+Tone tags are most commonly used on social platforms where miscommunication and misinterpretation are high.
+Tone indicators are never used as a joke; they’re only used to convey the real intent and tone of the message author.

 /a — affectionate